The Weight of Water (2000) from Johnny Web (Uncle Scoopy) and Tuna

 TUNA's THOUGHTS

-I will say that I watched the entire film without hitting fast forward, and was involved enough to wonder how it would end, but was not overly impressed.
+I will say that I watched the entire film without hitting fast forward.
 The scenery made for very nice visuals, and the 100 year old part of the story was especially well photographed.
-I suppose this is a C-.
-Genre fans will find things to like.
+I was involved enough to wonder how it would end, but was not overly impressed with the fruit of my efforts.

 The Critics Vote